ZcashFoundation/frost/rfcs/0001-messages.md

 /// The data required to serialize `frost::SigningCommitments`.
 ///
+/// Each signer must send this message to the aggregator.
 /// A signing commitment from the first round of the signing protocol. struct messages::SigningCommitments {
     /// The hiding point: `frost::SigningCommitments.hiding`